Lift Bridge Brewing to Open Taproom and Production Facility in Wisconsin

 Lift Bridge will have the capacity to produce up to 15,000 barrels of beer at the Wisconsin facility.
 The 1,200-square-foot taproom, meanwhile, will have space for about 60 customers inside and another 48 outside.
 The taproom is slated to open May 1.

 Under current Minnesota law, breweries are only permitted to operate one taproom in the state.
 Minnesota breweries are also prohibited from selling growlers once they begin producing more than 20,000 barrels of beer a year.
-In Wisconsin, the cap is much higher: Breweries can continue selling growlers and other off-sale products until they begin producing 300,000 barrels annually.
+In Wisconsin, there is no cap on growler sales.
 Earlier this year, Lift Bridge joined forces with other Minnesota breweries to seek legislative change.

 The news of Lift Bridge’s expansion comes just two weeks after another alcohol producer, Minneapolis-based Tattersall Distilling, announced plans to open a new distillery in Wisconsin.
 In the Tattersall case, though, the move was a bit more overtly political: Tattersall owner Jon Kriedler explicitly cited Minnesota’s “restrictive liquor laws” among his reasons for expanding to the east.